DUCK AND MUSHROOM RAGÙ

 Sicilian Duck with green olives and anchovies – Anatra a Papparedda cu l’ulivi

 Ducks are not standard fare on Sicilian dinner tables.
-Ducks in Sicily are few and far between.
+In fact, ducks are few and far between in Sicily.
+While the island’s cuisine is rich and diverse, duck doesn’t feature prominently in traditional Sicilian dishes.

 img_4534